Xetibo/ReSet-Doc/sections/projects.typ

 networks, which use the NetworkManager library, while others are implemented via DBus, like monitors.

-Settings are stored using dconf@dconf which is a key/value system, that is optimized for reading.
+Settings are stored using dconf @dconf which is a key/value system, that is optimized for reading.
 The form of a dconf file is a _binary_ which makes it fast to read for dconf, but not readable for other systems.